stef/MACC/README.markdown

 Agent send encrypted broadcast
 1. agent encrypts his message for each user seperately
 2. agent sends the n encrypted messages to the broadcast channel

+RUNNING THE PoC

+# Running the "broadcast channel" simulation
+cd server
+sh ./init.sh
+sh ./multiplexer.sh

+# Running agents - as many as you want

+# open a new shell,
+# go to MACC root directory

+ksh ./motrc.sh # run an agent